beterry/deacom-hw/README.md

 </section>
 ```

 I also imagined that the flavors in the component would change frequently as new flavors are added or discontinued.
 I wanted to make my component easily editable in the future.
-To do this, I started by writing a `config` variable in `smoothie-promo.js` to specify all the information unique to each flavor.
+To do this, I started by writing a `smoothieFlavors` variable in `smoothie-promo.js` to specify all the information unique to each flavor.

 My goal: have the ability to simply edit this array to add or remove a flavor in the future.